Official: Haiti President Jovenel Moise assassinated at home | Politics

 Official: Haiti President Jovenel Moise assassinated at home

-Opposition leaders accused Moise, who was 53, of seeking to increase his power, including by approving a decree that limited the powers of a court that audits government contracts and another that created an intelligence agency that answers only to the president.
+Opposition leaders accused Moïse of seeking to increase his power, including by approving a decree that limited the powers of a court that audits government contracts and another that created an intelligence agency that answers only to the president.

 In recent months, opposition leaders demanded the he step down, arguing that his term legally ended in February 2021.
 Moise and supporters maintained that his term began when he took office in early 2017, following a chaotic election that forced the appointment of a provisional president to serve during a year-long gap.